anephenix/vorka/README.md

 Usage
 ---

-Here is a simple use case:
+Here is a simple example of returning some inline HTML with a 200 status when making a GET request to /

 	var app = require('vorka');